-After successful completion of (6) six months of full time fieldwork experience (field experiences must be completed within 24 months of graduation) in an occupational therapy program and passing the NBCOT exam, the individual will be an Occupational Therapist, Registered (OTR).
+After successful completion of (6) six months of full time fieldwork experience in an occupational therapy program and passing the NBCOT exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.

 A felony conviction may affect a graduate's ability to sit for the certification exam or attain state licensure.

 Tuskegee University offers a Master of Science degree in Occupational Therapy.
 This program is designed to prepare students in:

 The Occupational Therapy student must possess the ability to: